 Admissions and Certification of Minor

 Students may declare their intention to complete the history minor at any time.
-Students are, however, encouraged to discuss their interests and intentions with the minor adviser early in their college careers.
-Students will work with an adviser to create a minor plan.
+Students are, however, encouraged to discuss their interests and intentions with the minor advisor early in their college careers.
+Students will work with an advisor to create a minor plan.
 Once this plan has been created, students can complete the application form and submit for approval by the Department.